apache/age-website/docs/clauses/merge.md

   </tr>
 </table>

-A new vertex with the name 'Charlie Sheen' will be created if not all properties exist with a single vertex.
-If a vertex does exist that will be returned instead.
+If there exists a vertex with all properties, that vertex will be returned.
+Otherwise a new vertex with the name 'Charlie Sheen' will be created and returned.

 ### Merge a Single Vertex Specifying Both Label and Property